Sainya-Rakshatam-Submission/secure-login/README.md

 Make sure to edit the `CORS` and `ALLOWED_HOST` header, otherwise you won't be able to access the site from the desired attched domain.
 [Click here to goto the CORS and ALLOWED_HOST header](https://github.com/Sainya-Rakshatam-Submission/secure-login/blob/master/securelogin/settings.py#L172)

 ### 8. Now run the project
-For the `windows` users, type the following command
+For the `windows` users, run the following command
 ```console
 python manage.py runserver
 ```

-and for the `Linux` and `Mac` users, type the following command
+and for the `Linux` and `Mac` users, run the following command
 ```console
 gunicorn securelogin.asgi:application -k securelogin.workers.DynamicUvicornWorker --timeout 500
 ```